gregconradismith/receptor-modeling-jupyter-book/_build/html/_sources/equilibrium.md

 ## From spanning tree to relative probabilities

-By using a spanning tree as the specification for the receptor model, it is straightforward to extract symbolic expressions for the fraction of receptors in each state.
+Using a spanning tree as the specification for the receptor model, the following `Sagemath` commands extract symbolic expressions for the fraction of receptors in each state.

 ```{code-cell}
 paths = T.all_simple_paths(starting_vertices=[a,b,c],ending_vertices=[a],trivial=True)